 How to cook it

-Set your skillet on a burner over medium-high heat and let the skillet get nice and hot.
-Break your hamburger into large chunks so it can easily be spread around the bottom of the skillet.
-Your goal is to have as much surface contact as possible.
+Set your skillet on a stove top burner over medium-high heat and let the skillet get nice and hot.
+Break your hamburger into large pieces with a wooden spoon so it can easily be spread around the bottom of the hot skillet.
+Your goal is to have as much surface contact as possible on the bottom of the pan.

 Now, don't touch it!

-If you constantly stir the meat, it isn't going to brown.
-You need to let it sit so your ground beef builds a delicious seared crust.
+If you constantly stir the raw ground beef, it isn't going to brown.
+The best way to brown your beef is to let it sit so your ground meat builds a delicious seared crust.
 After a few minutes of cooking peak under some meat with a spatula.
 If it is browned, flip all of the meat and repeat.

 Once both sides are browned, drain the fat and crumble the burger.
 There should be a good mix of dark brown pieces of meat and lighter colored beef.
 You don't want every bit of burger burnt and browned, or it will be crunchy, and dry.
 You are just browning enough to add flavor and texture.